I understand what all the fuss is about.

-- Cryptocurrency is coming for you, regardless of whether you want it to.
-Possibly sooner than you think.
-Seems unlikely there will be an ‘opt out’ available.
+- Cryptocurrency is coming, regardless of whether we want it or not.
+Possibly, sooner than you think.
+It seems unlikely there will be an ‘opt out’ available.
 You’ll have an online cryptocurrency account or you won’t have money.

 - a trust machine,